Load Balancers Quickstart

 To create a load balanacer, navigate to the Load Balancers section of the SpinUp Control Panel, or click Create > Load Balancer in the upper-right of the Control Panel.

-Enter a name for your instance, and choose a data center region,
+Enter a name for your instance, and choose a data center region where you have Cloud Servers already provisioned,

 Choose a Load Balancer type.
 You can set your Load Balancer type to accept traffic on the public internet, or within the Data Center Network you selected.
 Select a protocol, such as HTTP or HTTPS for web applications, and enter the port number that incoming traffic will be using to connect to the instance.